alexpensavalle/Courtney-s_Yoga_Studio/README.md

 ![Current Product Screenshot (Home aka index)](https://i.imgur.com/2ij4fr2.png)
 ![Current Product Screenshot (Book an Appointment)](https://i.imgur.com/Ct8tBAf.png)

+# Pseudocode:
+  - AAU, I can go to the website, look at the about page, and look at the class schedule
+  - AA Logged In User (OAuth), have the ability to book a class, crud my own testimonials
+  - AA Admin, I can CRUD the class schedule and testimonials

 # Notes for testers/GA instructors:
   - Certain features are only enabled IF you are signed in, AND IF you are and admin